zembutsu/docs.docker.jp/desktop/install/linux-install.rst

 ..
 Differences between Docker Desktop for Linux and Docker Engine
 .. _differences-between-docker-desktop-for-linux-and-docker-engine:

-Docker Desktop for Linux と Docker Engien との違い
+Docker Desktop for Linux と Docker Engine との違い
 ==================================================

 ..
 Docker Desktop for Linux and Docker Engine can be installed side-by-side on the same machine.
 Docker Desktop for Linux stores containers and images in an isolated storage location within a VM and offers controls to restrict its resources.
 Using a dedicated storage location for Docker Desktop prevents it from interfering with a Docker Engine installation on the same machine.